greenhouse/firstdata/README.md

 ## Unofficial First Data's Global Gateway e4 Python Handler

 > This project is not endourced by myself or First Data.
 Please read disclaimer before use.
+Thanks

 ## Install
 `pip install firstdata`